LinearArray/automod/README.md

 Ensure the following secrets are set up in your GitHub repository under **Settings > Secrets and variables > Actions**:

 - `REDDIT_CLIENT_ID`
 - `REDDIT_SECRET`
 - `REDDIT_USERNAME`
 - `REDDIT_PASSWORD`
+- `SUBREDDIT_NAME`

 These secrets are used by the Python scripts to interact with Reddit’s API.

-## License

-This project is licensed under the MIT License.
+---

+In this setup, the **AutoMod Update Workflow** triggers automatically when there are changes to the `automod/automoderator.yml` file.
+When you push changes to this file, the `update-automod.yml` workflow will take care of syncing the configuration with Reddit.

+For fetching the current configuration from Reddit, you can trigger the **Fetch AutoMod Configuration Workflow** manually through GitHub Actions if your repo loses sync with your subreddit automod code.